 The following are some of the causes of economic collapse:

 Hyperinflation occurs when the government allows inflationary pressure to build up in the economy by printing excessive money, which leads to a gradual rise in the prices of commodities and services.
-Governments resort to creating excess money and credit with the goal of managing the economic slowdown and financing its activities.
+Governments resort to creating excess money and credit with the goal of managing an economic slowdown.
 Hyperinflation occurs when the government loses control of the price increases and raises the interest rates as a way of managing the accelerating inflation.

 For example, the United States experienced stagflation from the 1960s to the 1970s.
 During said period, economic growth was stagnant, and the inflation peaked at 13% per annum while the inflation rate in the United Kingdom was at 20% per annum.
 Once stagflation occurs, it is usually difficult to manage, and governments must incur huge costs to bring balance to the economy.